 This list could easily go on.
 If it seems like there’s a serious hit-and-run in Riverside County nearly every day, that’s shockingly close to the truth.
 In 2014, the most recent year with available data from the California Office of Traffic Safety, Riverside County saw 625 combined serious injuries and deaths due to hit-and-run drivers.
 While that’s not a number to be proud of, there’s some consolation in knowing that it landed the county on the safer side when it came to hit-and-runs that year: Only six California counties saw fewer.

 Leaving the scene of an accident is a serious offense which can be categorized as either a misdemeanor (for property damage) or a felony (for causing injury or death).
 The maximum penalty for a hit-and-run driver, besides paying any restitution, is four years in prison and a $10,000 fine.

 Those penalties apply in criminal court, but when you’ve been harmed in a car crash it’s usually in your best interest to also go after the person who caused the accident in civil court.
 Filing there improves your chance of receiving the compensation you deserve.

-When you need to pursue restitution for any kind of motor vehicle accident, including a hit-and-run, turn to the experienced attorneys at Kohan & Bablove, LLP.
+When you need to pursue restitution for any kind of motor vehicle accident, including a hit-and-run, turn to the experienced attorneys at Kohan & Bablove, Injury Attorneys.
 We understand what needs to be done to reach a successful settlement in an automobile accident case, and we offer a free consultation to all new clients.
 Pick up the phone and call us at 1-844-404-2400 or contact us online through the form below to make an appointment today.